-Despite there being no specific legal framework which specifically addresses the relationship between a bank and its customers in Mozambique, the rules applicable are equivalent to the general norms that regulate a contractual relationship.
-The Credit Institutions and Financial Entities Law does, however, contain a number of general duties banks must comply with regarding the relationship with their customers.
+For many years, there was no specific legal framework addressing the relationship between a bank and its customers in Mozambique.
+The Credit Institutions and Financial Companies Law did, however, contain a number of general duties with which banks had to comply with regard to their relationship with their customers.

-Banking institutions in Mozambique are required to provide customers in each line of business with high level of technical competence through the necessary human resources and materials for the provision of services with an appropriate standard of quality and efficiency.

-Their actions must be organised in the light of principles of diligence, independency, loyalty, discretion and respect for the interests of clients and of the bank itself, with which they are entrusted, as well as be compliant with applicable disclosure requirements relating to, among others, rates applicable to lending and borrowing transactions and the cost of services rendered.
+Banking institutions in Mozambique were required to provide customers in each line of business with high levels of technical competence through the necessary human resources and materials for the provision of services, with an appropriate standard of quality and efficiency.
+Their actions must be organised in the light of principles of diligence, independence, loyalty, discretion and respect for the interests of clients and of the bank itself, with which they are entrusted, as well as compliant with applicable disclosure requirements (relating to rates applicable to lending and borrowing transactions and the cost of services rendered).

-In this regard, the Mozambican Association of Banks (Associação Moçambicana dos Bancos - the "AMB"), a non-profit organisation which pursues the development of technical, economic and social activities of banks operating and authorised in Mozambique, and of which all such banking institutions are members, published in 2006 the Banking Code of Conduct (Código de Conduta Bancária) which sought to govern the relationship between AMB credit institutions, as well as the relationship of those institutions with their customers.
+Further, the Mozambican Association of Banks (Associação Moçambicana dos Bancos), a non-profit organisation which pursues the development of technical, economic and social activities of banks operating and authorised in Mozambique, and of which all such banking institutions are members (the "AMB"), published in 2006 a Banking Code of Conduct (Código de Conduta Bancária) which sought to govern the relationship between AMB credit institutions, as well as the relationship of those institutions with their customers.